General Argyres-Douglas Theory: Irregular singularity of Hitchin's equation

+and the degeneracy can be recorded using a Young Tableaux $Y$ with total boxes $k_1$, i.e. the height of first column is the number of eigenvalues with value $a$, and so on.
+The sub-leading terms also have the integer pole and the degeneracy of the eigenvalues are encoded by a larger Young tableaux.
+For example, if the leading order Young Tableaux is $[3,2,1]$ which means that the first three eigenvalues are the same, and then second two eigenvalues are the same, etc; The sub-leading term can be represented by a Young Tableaux $[2,2,1,1]$, namely now the first three eigenvalues are decomposed into two blocks: two of them are still the same, but the third one is now different.

 There is a nice graphic representation for the leading order matrices which turns out to be really useful to find the Seiberg-Witten curve.
 The irregular singularity is represented by a convex Newton polygon on a two dimensional integer lattice.
-The convex polygon is determined as following: first find a point $p_1$ such that the slope of the line between $p_1$ and point $(N,0)$ has slope $r_1-2$.
-Then another point $p_2$ is chosen such that the slope of the line $p_2p_1$ has the value ${r_2-2}$, etc. We have a convex polygon at the end.
+The convex polygon is determined as follows: first find a point $p_1$ \footnote{The $x$ coordinate is required to be less than $N$, and the $z$ coordinate is positive.} such that the line between $p_1$ and point $p_0=(N,0)$ has slope $r_1-2$.
+Then another point $p_2$ \footnote{The $x$ coordinate of $p_i$ is smaller than $p_{i-1}$, and the $z$ coordinate of $p_i$ is bigger than $p_{i-1}$.} is chosen such that the slope of the line $p_2p_1$ has the value ${r_2-2}$, etc. We have a convex polygon at the end.
 See figure.~ \ref{convex}.

 The above graph is not enough to determine the irregular singularity if there is a segment with integer slope, one also need to specify the degeneracy of the matrices of the lower order pole.
+Here are some important examples: